An overview and highlights from our current work

 What We Do

-HealthierHere brings people and organizations together from across sectors to improve health and advance equity in our community.
-To better support the health and social needs of people in King County, WA, we:
+HealthierHere brings people and organizations together from across sectors to improve how our health system works – addressing underlying barriers to health and wellness, and increasing access to high quality, culturally relevant behavioral and physical care.
+To improve health and advance equity in King County, WA, we:

 Build & Strengthen